Dasharo/docs/docs/common-coreboot-docs/custom_logo.md

 ## Replace logo in an existing image

-For devices supporting persistent bootlogo, it's possible to replace the logo without rebuilding coreboot from scratch.
+For devices supporting persistent bootlogo, it's possible to replace the logo without rebuilding firmware from scratch.
 You only need the firmware image and `cbfstool`.

 1. Obtain cbfstool source code (skip if you've already cloned the coreboot